The Expert Advisory Group on Centenary Commemorations

 Dr Martin Mansergh was a T.D. for Tipperary South from 2007 to 2011, and Minister of State for OPW and the Arts between 2008 and 2011.
 He was a member of the Council of State from 2004 to 2011.
 He was a Senator from 2002 to 2007, and previous to that NI Special Adviser to three Taoisigh, having been a diplomat.
 He was co-recipient of the 1994 Tipperary Peace Prize with Fr Alex Reid and Rev. Roy Magee; author of The Legacy of History for Making Peace in Ireland (2003); and Irish Times columnist 2003–6.
-I added the last line: In 2018, he was elected to membership of the Royal Irish Academy.
+In 2018, he was elected member of the Royal Irish Academy.

 Dr Sandra Collins

 Dr Sandra Collins is the Director of the National Library of Ireland.
 Originally a mathematician, she has worked in digital innovation and cultural heritage over 20 years in the public and private sectors.
 She was previously the founding Director of the Digital Repository of Ireland in the Royal Irish Academy and a Scientific Programme Manager in Science Foundation Ireland.
 She is a member of the Council of the Research Data Alliance, the Executive of the European National Librarians, the Irish National Open Research Forum, the Boards of the Chester Beatty Library, the Irish Manuscripts Commission and the Irish Consortium of National and University Libraries (CONUL).

 Professor Mary Daly